rancher/elemental-toolkit/docs/derivatives_featureset.md

          path: "/etc/cloud-data"
 ```

+The default cloud-config format is split into *stages* (*initramfs*, *boot*, *network*, *initramfs*, *reconcile*, called generically **STAGE_ID** below) that are emitted internally during the various phases by calling `cos-setup STAGE_ID` and *steps* (**STEP_NAME** below) defined for each stage that are executed in order.

+Each cloud-config file is loaded and executed only at the apprioriate stage.

+This allows further components to emit their own stages at the desired time.

 ### Compatibility with Cloud Init format

-A subset of the official [cloud-config spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data) is implemented by yip.
+A subset of the official [cloud-config spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data) is implemented.

-If a yaml file starts with `#cloud-config` it is parsed as a standard cloud-init, associated it to the yip `boot` stage.
+If a yaml file starts with `#cloud-config` it is parsed as a standard cloud-init and automatically associated it to the `boot` stage.
 For example:

 ```yaml
 #cloud-config